 The University of Tennessee at Murfreesboro Family Medicine Residency Program received its initial accreditation in January 2014.
-The primary site for the program is Saint Thomas Rutherford Hospital in Murfreesboro.
-Saint Thomas Rutherford Hospital was estabilished in 1927, and in 2010 moved into a new, $268 million facility that is equipped with state-of-the-art technology and 286 all-private patient rooms.
+The primary site for the program is Ascension Saint Thomas Rutherford in Murfreesboro.
+Ascension Saint Thomas Rutherford was established in 1927, and in 2010 moved into a new, $268 million facility that is equipped with state-of-the-art technology and 286 all-private patient rooms.
 The program's clinic is a newly renovated 16,000 square foot facility that is in the heart of the community that we serve.

 The University of Tennessee at Murfreesboro Family Medicine Residency Program is a community-based, university-affiliated training program.
 We are committed to preparing physicians to provide full-spectrum family medicine to the residents of the communities they serve, with a special focus on the needs of the underserved.
 We strive to create a culture that nurtures residents to provide comprehensive, high-quality medical care and compassionate service for their patients during training and throughout their careers, while cultivating integrity, professionalism, and lifelong learning.
 This, coupled with the benefits of living near a major metropolitan area, makes our program a great place for residents to work, live, and grow as family medicine physicians.